 SMB lending requires efficiency, flexibility, and responsiveness

 Efficiency, flexibility, and responsiveness are crucial capabilities that can create opportunities for SMB lenders to attract the right talent, confidently manage risk, and win more business.
-Lenders that build this capacity now will find themselves well-positioned to succeed and thrive well into our post-pandemic future and beyond.
+Consumer lenders that build this capacity now will find themselves well-positioned to succeed and thrive well into our post-pandemic future and beyond.